House Sponsorship

 Casa Alabanza

-The girls also enjoy coloring, making bracelets and playing board games.
-The girls have been loving some classic outdoor games like hopscotch, jacks, and Skip It.
-Recently, a few teams have visited and made bracelets with the girls, and even made slime!
+The girls also enjoy coloring, making bracelets, and playing board games.
 They also love being outside and playing in the sun.
+The girls have been loving classic outdoor games like hopscotch, jacks, and Skip It.
+Recently, a few teams have visited and made bracelets with the girls and even made slime!

 Child & Family Sponsorship

 Child and Family Sponsorship allows you, as a sponsor, a relationship with the entire house, not just one child.
-And for our children, they ALL are sponsored.
-No matter how long they are with us, each of them knows that thousands of miles away, they have someone who cares for them, someone who prays for them.
-For $120 per month, you help provide essentials like food, clothing, and spiritual guidance for a child.
+And for our children, they are ALL sponsored.
+No matter how long they are with us, each of them knows that thousands of miles away they have someone who cares for them and prays for them.
+For $120 per month, you help provide essentials like food, clothing, and spiritual guidance for a child, and you ensure the salaries of the important care givers in their lives–the house parents and house helpers–are always paid.